 Beyond the Pill is working to transform contraceptive care by bringing our evidence-based training on IUDs and implants to health care providers and educators throughout the US.
-These trainings focus on best practices and help patients access more effective birth control, while respecting their autonomy in reproductive health decisions.
+These trainings focus on best practices and help patients access the full range of birth control methods, while respecting their autonomy in reproductive health decisions.

 Key features of on-site training

 - CME-accredited – clinicians can earn up to 7.5 credit hours toward CME and CE requirements.

 - All staff approach – trainings have the greatest impact when all staff participate (clinicians, educators, managers, front desk, billing, outreach staff, etc.).